saifulasyraf/power-bi-dashboard/README.md

 - Multiple `.pbix` files from my Power BI learning journey
 - Excel (`.xlsx`) files used for data modeling and analysis
-- `Data Professinal Survey Breakdown.pbix` – a complete dashboard project using survey data
+- `Data Professinal Survey Project.pbix` – a complete dashboard project using survey data
-- `Data Professional Survey Breakdown.png` – a screenshot of the final dashboard for the survey project
+- `Data Professional Survey Project.png` – a screenshot of the final dashboard for the survey project

 ## 📊 Featured Project: Data Professionals Survey Dashboard